ingonyama-zk/icicle/docs/docs/icicle/primitives/Sumcheck.md

 for some scalar $C$.

 ## ICICLE's Sumecheck
-ICICLE is implementing a non-onteractive Sumcheck protocol with support of a combine function.
+ICICLE implements a non-interactive Sumcheck protocol that supports a combine function.
 Sumcheck is supported by both CPU and CUDA backends of ICICLE.
 The polynomials are passed to the protocol as MLEs (evaluation representation).

 ### Implementation Limitations